 Hence I was not feeling up to the challenge of redeeming myself for last year’s attempt at the Devil Mountain Double on my recumbent.
 In fact I was briefly pondering not doing it at all!
 But I had already sent in my $65 registration fees, not to mention planned on returning from my vacation a couple of days sooner than I otherwise would have, just to make it back for this event.
 I was not going to bail.
 So what to do?

 The answer: ride my trusty Cannondale and not the ‘bent.
-Up to this race, I’ve completed 13 doubles on my ‘dale (vs. 2 on the ‘bent), and have never had to abandon a single ultramarathon race on it.
-In fact, completion of each race had become so automatic that one reason for building the ‘bent in the first place was to provide an additional challenge on two wheels.
-However, finishing this particular ride even on my ‘dale was not feeling quite so automatic, though I still can climb a whole lot better on it than on the recumbent.
-So the decision was made: I’d give the 6th Annual Devil Mountain Double a try on my “regular” bike, rain or shine.
+Up to this race, I’ve completed 13 doubles on the ‘dale (vs. two on the ‘bent), and have never had to abandon a single ultramarathon race on it.
+In fact, completion of each race had become so automatic that one reason for building the recumbent in the first place was to provide an additional challenge on two wheels.
+However, finishing this particular ride even on the Cannondale was not feeling quite so automatic, even though I still can climb a whole lot better on it.
+So the decision was made: I’d give the 6th Annual Devil Mountain Double a try on my regular bike, rain or shine.

 A Note on this Year’s Course

 For “unforeseen reasons”, this year’s Devil Mountain Double would be “devil-less.”
 The “devil”, of course, is “El Diablo”–or rather, Mount Diablo, the tradional first climb of the day.
 This year the course would have to bypass this highpoint altogether.
 No explanation was given for this change.